kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 - Keiurot LED strips chosen for:
 > - Already waterproof (IP67 rated)
-> - These LED strips claim to be rated for 1000 Lumens each, which meets the constraint of at least 3,426 Lumens total (14,000 Lumens total amongst all 14 strips).
+> - These LED strips claim to be rated for 1000 Lumens each, then with a max viewing apex angle of 160 degrees (average max for LED strips) equates to roughly 318.3 Candela.
+Then, over both seven-segment displays (16 inches x 13 inches) equate to 2,371.5 Nits (Cd/m^2) which meets the constraint of at least 1000 Nits total.
 Note: This is typically used for LED/LCD array signs which require much more clarity for optimal legibility [8].
 > - 3M adhesive weather-resistant backing to attach directly to the sign.

 The specs/features above show that the product meets the required constraints.